I think we are all aware where carp like to go and what carp are ultimately seeking beneath the water surface.

 One of the biggest concerns that carp anglers have is the level of difficulty that fishing the weed is going to present.
 How do we show the correct bait and get it seen?
 If we do get the bait noticed and hooked into a carp, are we even going to have a chance at pulling in the fish?

-Presenting Bait And Rigs to The Carp Over Weed or in The Weed?
+Bait and Rigs Over Weed or in The Weed?

 How do we present our bait and rigs to the carp over weed or in the weed?